-The long-term incentive opportunities listed below were earned during a performance period that ended on December 31, 2018 but did not vest until February 26, 2019.
-The amount realized upon the vesting of these awards on February 26, 2019 will be reported in our next proxy statement.
+The long-term incentive opportunities listed below were earned during a performance period that ended on December 31, 2019 but did not vest until February 25, 2020.
+The amount realized upon the vesting of these awards will be reported in our 2021 proxy statement.
 Therefore, these amounts are not included in the table above.